marcelohweb/netflix-microservices/README.md

 You can use this API by importing the <a href="https://www.postman.com/">Postman</a> collection located in the postman directory.

-First of all, you need to create a user using user-login request.
+First of all, you need to create a user using user-create request.

 <img src="http://66.7.213.120/~mswebcom/create-user.png">